drdanmorris/pangea-gamma-phonegap/README.md

 > The Grunt Task Runner will then execute the build process defined in the local gruntfile.
 All going well Grunt will output progress entries for various ios, android and android4 tasks and then exit with the entry 'Done, without errors'.

+###Test the Installation
+The POC can be viewed as a standard Mobile Web Application by hosting the pangea-gamma folder in a web server and browsing to the various platform index.html pages using a web browser.
+However, as the bootstrapping of the AngularJS application is triggered by the document.deviceready event a phonegap-aware browser must be used.
+The Chrome Ripple Emulator extension is currently the best (and in fact only) choice for this.
+To install this extension point your Google Chrome browser to the <a href="https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc?hl=en">Google Web Store</a> and click the Add To Chrome button.
+Once done you can enable Ripple on a per-page basis by clicking the Ripple icon to the right of the address bar.

 ####Launch the Development Web Server
 For convenience a Node.JS-based web server is included with the POC.
 Navigate to *\\\\root\pangea-gamma-phonegap-master\pangea-gamma* and run the **launch web server** batch file.
-All going well the following output will appear:
+If installed correctly the following output will appear:

 ```
 Http Server running at http://localhost:8000/
 ```

+Note:  you could technically create a new IIS virtual directory pointing to the pangea-gamma folder.
+However, please be advised that the above dev web server has helpful logic to exlude certain JS files which would break the web app in a desktop environment.
+NodeJS way cooler than IIS too.

 ####Launch the Backend View Broker Service